 It is also recommended to drink 3-4 cups daily.

-Hisbiscus tea is a brightly colored, bitter tea known as sour tea.
+Hisbiscus tea is a brightly coloured, bitter tea known as sour tea.
 It is made from the Hisbiscus sabdariffa plant petals.

-This tea contains polyphenols called anthocyanins, which give it it’s bright red color.
+This tea contains polyphenols called anthocyanins, which give it its bright red colour.

 Drinking hibiscus tea can help lower blood pressure and reduce inflammation.

 A study involving 60 diabetics who drank 8 ounces of hibiscus tea twice daily for 1 month, showed a significant reduction in systolic blood pressure (the top number of blood pressure readings) when compared to black tea.

 Hisbiscus tea may also help reduce insulin resistance.